fifocode/wimm-disk/README.md

 # wimm-disk
-Images used in the wimp project
+Images used in the wimm project